mbsimonovic/terraform-aws-service-catalog/modules/tls-scripts/core-concepts.md

 (e.g. `arn:aws:kms:us-east-1:123456789012:key/12345678-1234-1234-1234-123456789012`), or an alias name prefixed by `alias/` (e.g. `alias/MyAliasName`).
 1. Run `export TLS_SCRIPTS_AWS_REGION=[your-key-region]`, setting it to the AWS region where the KMS key is located (e.g. `us-east-1`).
-This is also the region that will be used to upload certs to AWS Certificate Manager and store secrets in AWS Secrets Manager.
+This is also the region that will be used to upload certs to Amazon Certificate Manager and store secrets in AWS Secrets Manager.

 ### Test